ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [LibraryPreparationProtocol➞end_bias](LibraryPreparationProtocol_end_bias.md)
  * [father](father.md) - The father of an individual.
      * [Trio➞father](Trio_father.md)
- * [files](files.md) - The files associated with an entity.
-     * [Individual➞files](Individual_files.md) - Additional/supplementary files associated with an Individual.
-Typically, a phenopacket or pedigree file.
  * [flow_cell_id](flow_cell_id.md) - Flow Cell ID (eg: Experiment ID_Cell 1_Lane_1).
 The barcode assigned to a flow cell used in nucleotide sequencing.
      * [SequencingProtocol➞flow_cell_id](SequencingProtocol_flow_cell_id.md)
  * [flow_cell_type](flow_cell_type.md) - Type of flow cell used (e.g. S4, S2 for NovaSeq; PromethION, Flongle for Nanopore).
 Aparatus in the fluidic subsystem where the sheath and sample meet.
 Can be one of several types; jet-in-air, quartz cuvette, or a hybrid of the two.
 The sample flows through the center of a fluid column of sheath fluid in the flow cell.